 This dog can easily push his limits and needs to begin training from puppyhood.

 The Yorkie loves kids but is better suited for homes with older children because of his delicate structure and small size.

-The Yorkie has low exercise needs.
+The Yorkshire Terrier has low exercise needs.
 A walk or romp in the yard per day will keep him fit.

 There’s nothing more fun for a Yorkie than a squeaky dog toy.
 Playing fetch is a wonderful form of physical exercise.

 It is important to get durable dog toys that are soft on his mouth and should be examined frequently and throw out any that have been damaged.

 This small dog has a sensitive stomach and can be a picky eater.
 His meal portions are determined by his age, size, build, metabolism and activity level.